kenny-vo/python/README.md

 new_dict.get("fun_key") # => "fresh"
 ```

-Dictionary defaults are a little different from Ruby.
-If it is unknown that a
-key you are retrieving exists, you can call `.get()` with a default value
+Dictionary defaults are a little different from object literals in Javascript.
+If it is unknown that a key you are retrieving exists, you can call `.get()` with a default value
 should it not exist.

 ```python